eseefried/eseefried.github.io/research.md

   .card img {
     width: 100%; /* Makes the image cover the width of the card */
     height: 60%; /* Adjusts the height automatically */
-    object-fit: cover; /* Ensures the image covers the area, might crop */ }
+  }
   .container {
     padding: 15px;